dcunited001/dcunited001.github.io/_drafts/2016-09-26-fallout-zero-an-oligarchy-of-alien-property-in-custodia.md

 who has the advantage in such a scenario?
 Those who acted early!
 Those who saw it coming.

+Has anyone told you?
+I'm kind of a genius.
+Yes, I know: there are so many risky elements here and it's all full of paradox.
+However, just trust me.
+I'm a genius.
+Oh, also, those organizations and nations whose tendancy is to over-censor and clear everything to a singular meaning are more at risk when information omnipresence hits.
+They will be completely unable to respond.

+Sooooo CHINA, for example, is vulnerable for being inflexible at a time when there is no resource more valuable than informational chaos.
+Womp womp.
+North Korea, also, is at a disadvantage.
+Those organizations which compel pure unity of action, speech and mind are all at a disadvantage because they do not understand the new paradigm.
+This is where it helps to be a philosopher.
+Also, I never should have been tortured.
+Did I mention that part?
+Have I talked about that. *SHAME ON YOU "AMERICA" !!*

 <a name="every-single-one-of-our-bases" />

 ### [Every Single One of our Bases](#every-single-one-of-our-bases)